-This blog is written by me, Mary-Anne Boermans – one of the 12 bakers that succeeded in getting through to the filming of The Great British Bake Off 2011.
+This blog is written by me, Mary-Anne Boermans – one of the 12 contestants that succeeded in getting through to the filming of The Great British Bake Off 2011.

 See my upcoming book out this autumn HERE!

 Please can you let me know the recipe and technique for your gorgeous stripey swirl melts?
 I cannot find it anywhere online!
 They were so beautiful – like little roses.

 Really loving this series of GBBO.
 Your creations are so interesting.

 Thank you Jennifer – Melting Moments recipe now up on the blog!
 M-A

 Mary-Anne you are such a dreamboat!
 Please bring out a book!

 I thought you were great on the show.
 The show was so inspirational to me.
 I have started a blog myself cookindad.blogspot.com I would love to share recipes with you and ideas….i have 2 children that I cook for and will definately be using some of your recipes.

 Good luck with your blog.
 I am know a devoted follower….

 Hello Mary – Anne.